rogerdahl/vbox-remote-keyboard/README.md

 The client runs on the machine to which the keyboard is connected and the server runs on the VirtualBox host (not guest).

+The client captures all keyboard input in exclusive access mode.
+While the keyboard is being captured, the Scroll Lock LED is on.

 The quality of this is project is: I-needed-it-but-didn't-really-have-time-to-write-it.